Install plywood floors

 When you think about it, plywood has been used as a flooring substrate for a long time.
 Laid under tile, under carpet and under laminate floors to provide a level surface, plywood is extremely durable with minimal expansion and contraction.

+Marine plywood is a more expensive option to commercial plywood or shutterply, but does offer a much nicer finish and is waterproof against occasional wetting.
 Used in boat construction, marine plywood is available in large sheets that can be cut down to the size or sections required.

 Installing a plywood floor